missjte/berkson.github.io/journal/posts/how-i-met-berkson.markdown

 ---
-title: How I met berkson
+title: How I met Berkson
 date: 2015-08-14
 synopsis: A podcast by Eiren, transcribed by Berkson for clarity and accuracy.
 ---